-Even when jurisdiction is established, the ability to execute a judgement on a foreign state is limited.
+Even when jurisdiction is established, the ability to execute a judgment on a foreign state is limited.
 The ability to seize property or assets of a foreign country is necessarily limited.
 The ability for economic retaliation is high, and those assets that are used for public functions are absolutely immune (such as embassy buildings and foreign government reserves).

 The personal immunities include: